LowellObservatory/Camelot/LMIMcLMIface/README.md

 Overall status of this: ccdproc is kinda a pain.
-I honestly don't know if this is worth pursuing any further, the API and interface are promising but I feel like there are still way too many rough edges and weirdnesses.
+I honestly don't know if this is worth pursuing any further, the API and interface are promising but I feel like there are still too many weirdnesses.

+I have to admit, though, that part of that feeling might be related to my stubbornness in sticking to the highly abstracted way to allow a path towards multiamp support at the get-go.

 ### Dear God Why